cbleague/cbl/README.md

 ### <a name="players"></a>**Players**

 ##### Register
-User can register players.
+User can register players. and email can't be duplicated.
-Email can't be duplicated

 To register players, player's name(firstname, middlename, secondname), email, phone, date of birth, age, height, weight, position must be required. photo is optional.